jmtayloruk/jmtayloruk.github.io/joining.md

 I may have one or more fully-funded projects available in any given year.

 There are also various scholarship routes available for a suitably-qualified applicant.
-In all these cases, applications must be made via the university, with varying deadlines, so you should contact me in the first instance to discuss this:
+In all these cases, applications must be made via the university, with varying deadlines, so you should contact me well in advance to discuss this:

 - Scottish-resident applicants with a strong first-class degree are eligible for the [Carnegie Trust PhD Scholarship scheme](https://www.carnegie-trust.org/award-schemes/carnegie-phd-scholarships)
 Contact me by early December; internal selection early January.